Requirements for Appraiser Licensure

-Effective May 1, 2018, to upgrade to a Licensed Appraiser, you must complete 1,000 hours of appraisal experience under the direction of a supervisor during a minimum period of six months.
+Effective May 1, 2018, to become a Licensed Appraiser, you must complete 1,000 hours of appraisal experience under the direction of a supervisor during a minimum period of six months.
 New trainee and supervisor appraisers should complete a state-approved supervisor/trainee course.
 As a Licensed Appraiser, you may appraise any non-complex properties with 1-4 residential units having a transaction value less than $1,000,000 and complex 1-4 residential units having a transaction value less than $250,000.

 Certified Residential Appraiser